isfan123/LearnGit/readme.txt

-Creating a new branch is easy and simple
+Creating a new branch is easy and simple.
+Test merge with --no--ff.